CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuideChallenge/ChallengeGuide/Ex-1.md

 ## Task 1: Review the brief and explore the dataset

-In this task you will verify that the required CSV dataset files are available and populated with sample data before importing them into Power BI.
+In this task, you will verify that the required CSV dataset files are available and populated with sample data before importing them into Power BI.

 1. Open **File Explorer** and navigate to **C:\LabFiles\data**.